k66inthesky/k66inthesky/README.md

 Currently working on
 - 🪙 Will release memecoin by this June.
+Please follow it.
 - 📈 Daily, short-term crytpo.
 - ✍️ Manga script.
 Season1 is completed.
 - 🦀 [Leetcode-Rust](https://github.com/k66inthesky/Leetcode-Rust), welcome to colab with me!